 Fixies are often loved or hated, depending on who you ask.
 On one hand, they have a loyal following and according to those followers if you ride anything else you are not a true cyclist.
 On the other hand, they are loathed by cyclists and considered archaic and masochistic by today’s standards.
-You may have marveled at the simplicity of a fixed-gear bicycle asking yourself if they are good for commuting.

 Read on to find out more about fixed-gear bicycles and their many advantages and disadvantages.
 As we dive in and explore the world of fixies maybe you can find out if one would be a good option for your daily commute.

 A fixed-gear bicycle often called a fixie is a very old piece of technology.
 When the safety bicycle came about in the late 1800s, fixed gear was the only thing you could get.

 This means that the gear on the rear wheel is fixed to the rear wheel.
 As the front chainring turns it turns the rear wheel and vice versa.
 With a fixie, there is no coasting or cruising.
 If the bike is moving forward, then the pedals are spinning.
 As a result, you are always spinning the cranks with your legs.